Justice

 Chief Judge Sidney R. Thomas, writing for a unanimous three-judge panel of the Ninth Circuit Court of Appeals, rejected the Trump administration’s “drastic and extraordinary” petition for a court order to drop the landmark climate lawsuit brought by 21 youth supported by Our Children’s Trust.
 The U.S. District Court for the District of Oregon lifted the […]

-Posted in Activism, Criminal Justice, Featured, Justice, National News, News, Youth | Tagged climate change, Nature's Trust Rhode Island, Our Children's Trust |
+Posted in Activism, Criminal Justice, Featured, Justice, National News, News, Youth | Tagged climate change, Nature's Trust Rhode Island, Our Children's Trust | Leave a response

 By Bob Plain on January 3, 2018